pmknutsen/whiskertracker/README.md

 ###WhiskerTracker

-WhiskerTracker is a Matlab based application for tracking head and whisker movements in high-speed movies of freely moving or restrained rodents.
+WhiskerTracker is a Matlab based application for tracking head, whisker and limb movements in high-speed movies of freely moving or restrained rodents.

 Multiple tracking modes are supported through a graphical user interface with a small screen footprint.
 Choose from many pre-processing routines to track any high-speed movie automatically.
 Manual error correction is built-in.